All GLP-1 medications from licensed 503A pharmacies Browse Products

 Compounding is the practice of preparing customized medications to meet individual patient needs.
 It has been a part of pharmacy practice for centuries.
 Licensed compounding pharmacies create medications based on prescriptions from licensed healthcare providers.

-Compounded semaglutide contains the same active ingredient found in FDA-approved semaglutide medications.
-It is prepared by a licensed 503A compounding pharmacy under strict quality standards.
+Compounded semaglutide contains the prescribed active pharmaceutical ingredient found in FDA-approved semaglutide medications.
+It's prepared by a licensed 503A compounding pharmacy under strict quality standards.
 A provider writes the prescription, and the pharmacy prepares the medication specifically for that patient.

-What compounded semaglutide is not.
-It is not a generic medication.
+What compounded semaglutide isn't.
+It isn't a generic medication.
 Generics go through a separate FDA approval process and are typically produced after a brand-name drug's patent expires.
 Compounded medications occupy a different regulatory space.

 Compounding pharmacies operate under Section 503A of the Federal Food, Drug, and Cosmetic Act.
 They must be licensed by their state boards of pharmacy and follow specific guidelines for quality, safety, and sterility.